Roboy/musc-le_experiment/README.md

 motors: [0,1,2,3]
 set_points: [0,30,0,0]"
 ```
-will make the muscle with id 1 contract untill its spring displacement reaches 200 encoder ticks (~25 N).
+will make the muscle with id 1 apply the force of 30 N at the muscle origin, which is propagated to all attachement points of this muscle.
 The setpoint will be kept unless a new command arrives.

 Additionally, muscle velocity and muscle length control modes are available.